Hands-On Review of the Midori 2

 The Midori 2 scored in the middle of the pack for weight, coming in trail-ready at 4 lbs.
 7 oz.
 The packed size of 5" x 18" is larger than we'd like for backpacking, but those doing short one- and two-day trips should find it manageable, especially when split between two hikers.

-A few of our contenders; from left to right: NEMO Galaxi, Alps Lynx, REI Half Dome 2 Plus, Eureka Midori, Sierra Designs Clip Flashlight, Big Agnes Copper Spur HV, Hilleberg Anjan, NEMO Dagger, Tarptent Double Rainbow, Kelty Salida 2, and Marmot Catalyst.
+A few of our contenders; from left to right: NEMO Galaxi (now discontinued), Alps Lynx, REI Half Dome 2 Plus, Eureka Midori, Sierra Designs Clip Flashlight, Big Agnes Copper Spur HV, Hilleberg Anjan, NEMO Dagger, Tarptent Double Rainbow, Kelty Salida 2, and Marmot Catalyst.

 The Big Agnes Rattlesnake SL2 mtnGLO weighs 5 oz. less at 4 lbs.
 2 oz. but packs down larger at 6.5" x 21".
 The Rattlesnake scored far higher in our reviews and offers a higher-performance option for those looking for a roomy tent with built-in LED lighting.
 The lightest tent in our review was the Big Agnes Fly Creek HV at 2 pounds 5.6 ounces and the Tarptent Double Rainbow at 2 pounds 15 ounces.